Article I – MEETINGS

 Section 5.
 Any officer or Board member may be removed from office before the expiration of his/her term by a three-fourths vote of the Board if the best interests of the Association are not being served.

 Section 6.
 In the case of disability, resignation, or removal of a Board member the Board shall have the authority to make an appointment from the Association membership to fill the vacancy.

 If the President position is vacated, the Vice President assumes the President position and holds it through the end of the next year, when he or she will become Past President.

 If the Vice-President position is vacated, the Board may appoint a new Vice President from among its at-large members to serve until the next election.

 Section 7.
 The terms of Board members appointed by the Board to fill vacancies expire at the next election and the membership must elect Board members and officers to fill all vacant elected seats.

 Section 9.
 The Board shall be responsible for managing the affairs of the Association and for the promotion of the Association's mission and purpose.
 The Board shall have the authority, by majority vote, to take such actions as are necessary for the conduct of the Association's affairs in accordance with these bylaws (except as otherwise provided under Montana law).

 Section 10.
 The Board may take action without convening a full Board Meeting.
 Discussion of, and balloting on, such actions may take place in person, via mail, electronic communication, telephone, or other means.
 All Board members must have access to all of the same information and debate through one or more of the means listed.
 A majority of the Board must agree to close debate before a vote is called.
 A majority of Board members must approve the action.
 Such actions shall be reported at the next regular meeting of the Board.

 Section 1.
-The officers of the Association shall be President, Vice President, Past President, Secretary, and Treasurer.
+The officers of the Association shall be President, Vice President, Past President, Secretary, Treasurer, and Web Administrator.